 Please type in the textbox the letters you see in the image below.
 This step helps ensure the security of your account information.

-Enter your seven-digit Colleague/student ID number in the textbox below and click next upon validation.
+Enter your seven-digit Student ID (Colleague ID) number in the textbox below and click next upon validation.

 Enter your last name in the text box below and click next.